walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 In my case, I am using the linux image provided by the `kernel-rt-debug-debuginfo`
 <sup>[3](#ft3)</sup> file.
 The `-s` option displays the offsets of the functions.
 By the way,
-typing [help](https://crash-utility.github.io/help.html) shows a summary of the available commands and typing `help <cmd>` shows the documentation for the command `cmd`. `crash` forwards any command not listed there to `gdb`.
+typing [help](https://crash-utility.github.io/help.html) shows a summary of the available commands, and typing `help <cmd>` shows the documentation for the command `cmd`. `crash` forwards any command not listed there to `gdb`.
 You can also force to route to `gdb` by prefixing the command with [gdb](https://crash-utility.github.io/help_pages/gdb.html).
-Therefore, to diplay the variables we are interested we just set the stack frame to the `rcutorture_one_extend` function and print the variables:
+Therefore, to display the variables we are interested we just set the stack frame to the `rcutorture_one_extend` function and print the variables: